I had a use case for units, a rarely-used feature of Racket, this

 line.
 The end result is that users of the two languages can import the

-respective matchmaking module for their #lang
+respective matchmaking module for their #lang and get implementations

 that work for their environment, and I get to maintain a single generic